timlac/nexa-emotion-recognition-pipelines/README.md

 addition, [34] indicated that when humans experience embarrassment, they first avert their gaze and then subsequently additional expressions occur, such as shifting eye, abnormal speech sounds, and smiling.
 (Snippet from this [paper](data/papers/Crossmodal Embeddings for Emotion Recognition.pdf))

+### Validation

+Try validating emonet on sentimotion subset using face_alignment library for face detection instead of mediapipe.

+Results using mediapipe on sentimotion are very strange.